UBC-MDS/beautiful-jekyll/resources_pages/quiz.md

 - Log in with your CWL
 - Accept the invitation to join MDS 5XX
   - You only need to do this once, and please DM the course coordinator if you have issues viewing the invitation.
-- You will see a list of future quizzes, including quiz times and locations, under Exam reservations.
+- You will be able to book quizzes and view your booked quiz times and locations, under Exam reservations.

 ### Quiz Logistics